Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Rigidity

-We saw in Theorem \ref{thm:autos} that the automorphism group of $\Bc_g$ coincides with its normalizer in $\Mod(\Sigma_g)$, as long as $2\le 2<\infty$.
-We are going to explore some basic properties of this normalizer; as we will see, these represent a certain departure from the case of finite-type mapping class groups.
+We now explore some properties of the normalizer of $\Bc_g$ (resp. $\Bh_g$) in $\Mod(\Sigma_g)$; as we will see, these represent a certain departure from the case of finite-type mapping class groups.
 First, we have: